docker/for-win/.github/ISSUE_TEMPLATE.md

   - [ ] I have tried disabling enabled experimental features
   - [ ] I have uploaded Diagnostics
   - Diagnostics ID:
-  - [ ] I am using the Docker WSL2 Backend
-  - [ ] I am using the Docker Hyper-V Backend

 ### Actual behavior